wds4/DCoSL/dips/relationshipTypes.md

 ## structural relationships

+conceptGraphs isASubsetOf graphs
+itemDirectories isASubsetOf graphs
-concept graphs ARE_SUBSETS_OF graphs itemDirectories ARE_SUBSETS_OF graphs propertyDIrectories ARE_SUBSETS_OF graphs
+propertyDIrectories isASubsetOf graphs

 concepts are not subsets of graphs, even though they serve a similar purpose as a collection of pointers to many words, because of the additional structure that you find inside conceptData.